A Framework for Modelling, Verification and Transformation of Concurrent Imperative Programs: Outlining Some Basic Design Decisions

-To sum up, this section outlined questions that arise when viewing programs, where conditional and while-statements are expressed using jumps, from the perspective of an assembly interpreter and how these questions are addressed by the framework.
-All that will reappear in the remainder of the paper which, by contrast to this section, is kept formal.
+To sum up, this section outlined questions that arise when viewing evaluation of structured programs with conditional and while-statements replaced by jumps from the perspective of an assembly interpreter and how these questions are addressed by the framework.
+All that will reappear in the following chapters which by contrast are kept formal.

-\section{A Generic Concurrent Imperative Language}
+\chapter{A Generic Concurrent Imperative Language}

-The notions of shallow and deep embeddings arise quite naturally when a language needs to be modelled in a formal system such as a proof assistant (\cf~\cite{DBLP:conf/tphol/Harrison09a}).
-The technique used in this setting has been notably applied by \cite{DBLP:phd/dnb/Nieto02} and \cite{Schirmer:PhD}, and aims to combine the merits of both.
-At the first glance the syntax of the framework's language is deeply embedded by means of a free construction.
-However, all indivisible state transformations as well as control flow conditions (such as the variable $C$ in the conditional statements that appeared in the previous section) are embedded shallowly or, in other words, the language is generated over all appropriately typed logical terms so that neither one-step state updates nor decisions whether \eg $\ite{\stnsp\mv{C}}{p}{q}$ branches to $p$ or to $q$ involve any additional evaluations of language terms.
+The notions of shallow and deep embeddings arise quite naturally when a language needs to be modelled in a formal system such as a proof assistant (\cf \cite{DBLP:conf/tphol/Harrison09a}).
+The technique, notably applied by Nieto~\cite{DBLP:phd/dnb/Nieto02} and Schirmer~\cite{Schirmer:PhD} aiming to combine the merits of both, will be used in this setting.
+More precisely, the syntax of the framework's language is basically deeply embedded by means of a free construction.
+However, all indivisible state transformations as well as control flow conditions (such as the variable $C$ in the conditional and while-statements that appeared in the preceding chapter) are embedded shallowly or, in other words, the language is generated over all appropriately typed logical terms so that neither one-step state updates nor decisions whether \eg a conditional statement $\ite{ \mv{C} }{ p }{ q}$ branches to $p$ or to $q$ require any additional evaluations of language terms.

-\subsection{The syntax}
+\section{The syntax}

-The parameterised type $\langA{\alpha}$, where $\alpha$ is a type parameter representing underlying states and $\mathcal{L}$ -- a type constructor giving a new type for any actual type supplied for $\alpha$, captures the syntax.
-For example, $\langA{\ty{int} \times \ty{int}}$ would be an instance acting on the states carrying two integer variables.
-Note that such instantiations will appear in specific modellings only.
-Otherwise, states will be kept abstract for the sake of uniform reasoning.
+This is modelled by means of the parameterised type $\langA{\alpha}$, where $\alpha$ is a type parameter representing underlying states and $\mathcal{L}$ -- a type constructor sending any actual type $\tau$ supplied for $\alpha$ to the new type $\langA{\tau}$.
+For example, $\langA{\ty{int} \times \ty{int}}$ would be an instance with the states carrying two integer variables.
+Note that such instantiations will be relevant for specific modellings only, \ie \stsp states remain abstract at the level of uniform program logical reasoning.

-Terms of type $\langA{\alpha}$ are constructed by the following grammar:
+The terms of type $\langA{\alpha}$ are constructed by the following grammar :